Introduction

 Steps to Perform a Hard Reset

-• Last a full half minute while holding down the power key
+- Last for a full half minute while holding down the power key

 A fresh start often clears up stubborn power glitches when turning things on.
 Most techs give it a go right away instead of cracking the gadget open